Sitecore/jss/docs/data/routes/docs/techniques/extending-layout-service/extending-layout-service-overview/en.md

     </serialization>
 </config>
 ```
 > In terms of modifying serialization configuration, keep in mind that you can change the whole JSON beside field names.
-Field names can be changed in Sitecore, if you need to have camel-cased,  you can do it in sitecore.
+Field names can be changed in Sitecore, if you need to e.g.: have them camel-cased, you need do it in Sitecore.
 So basically serialization configuration is responsible for changing JSON on which user don't have influence.

 ### Using a custom Layout Service configuration with JSS